mpicek/reCNN_visual_prosthesis/DOCUMENTATION.md

 `utils.py` provides utilities that can be used in the code.

 `graph_generator.py` is a script for generating figures for the thesis.

+`create_ensemble.py` is a file that aggregates multiple models and creates an ensemble.